wp-plugins/nextgen-facebook/readme.txt

 = Q. What about Google Search and Google Plus? =

 **A.** Google reads the Open Graph meta tags as well, along with other "structured data markup" on your webpage.
 You can see what Google picks up from your webpages by using it's <a href="http://www.google.com/webmasters/tools/richsnippets" target="_blank">Rich Snippets Testing Tool</a>.
-You may also want to link your WordPress authors with their Google+ profiles by using one of the available plugins, like <a href="http://wordpress.org/extend/plugins/google-author-information-in-search-results-wordpress-plugin/" target="_blank">Google Plus Author Information in Search Result (GPAISR)</a> or others like it.

 = Q. Does LinkedIn read the Open Graph tags? =